 |Required Education||Bachelor's degree in hospitality, lodging management or other related field|

 |Median Salary for Resort Managers||$49,301 (2021)**|

 Sources: * U.S. Bureau of Labor Statistics (BLS), **PayScale.com.

 Resort managers oversee facilities located in mountainous seaside regions, amusement parks and other similar destinations.
 Because resort managers have to manage conferences, coordinate resort activities and deal with investors and dissatisfied guests, work can be stressful and hectic.
 Resort work is often seasonal and may include long hours, nights, weekends, early mornings and holidays.

-The U.S. Bureau of Labor Statistics (BLS) projects that from 2018 to 2028, the number of lodging manager jobs will show little to no change.
+The U.S. Bureau of Labor Statistics (BLS) projects that from 2019 to 2029, the number of lodging manager jobs will show a decline of 12%.
 In addition to the U.S., tourism is critical to the global economy contributing 9.8% of global GDP according to the World Travel and Tourism Council.